You searched for: “atelesis

 atelesis (s) (noun), ateleses (pl)

-Absence of integration or successful completion: "The psychiatrist diagnosed his patient as having atelesis or a disintegration or dissociation of different psychic functions because of her schizophrenic disjunction (separation of something normally joined together) between her inner and outer worlds."
+Absence of integration or successful completion of an objective or a purpose: Dr. Swift, the psychiatrist, diagnosed Tina as having atelesis or a disintegration and a dissociation of different psychic functions because of her schizophrenic disjunction (separation of something normally joined together) between her inner and outer worlds.

 • Disjunction of a person's inner world and environment (autism or phantasies, delusions, hallucinations, etc.).